nextBillyonair/DPM/README.md

 # Monte Carlo Approximations <a name="monte_carlo"></a>
   1. Monte Carlo Approximation: Expectation of F(X) wrt X ~ Model
-      * Samples from X, then averages F(x_i), see below for specific examples
+      * x_i sampled from Model, then averages F(x_i), see below for specific examples
-  1. Expectation
+  1. Expectation -> average of samples
-  1. Variance
+  1. Variance -> average of squared difference between samples and mean
-  1. Median
+  1. Median -> median of samples
-  1. CDF
+  1. CDF -> proprotion of samples <= c
-  1. Entropy
+  1. Entropy -> average negative log_prob of samples

 # Notes <a name="notes"></a>
   * Sampling must be done through a reparameterized version of the